Little Queen (manhwa): Supporting characters

 Known also as Ms. Narcieq, she is June's grandmother and the former Commander of the Royal Magicians.
-She lost her daughter, Eilian Sihena, and son-in-law to duty and deliberately spirited June away in order to prevent losing her granddaughter when it was revealed that June would become the next Queen of Light and have the shortest reign in history.
+She lost her daughter, Eilian Sihena (일리안 시헤나), and son-in-law to duty and deliberately spirited June away in order to prevent losing her granddaughter when it was revealed that June would become the next Queen of Light and have the shortest reign in history.